-Although Rule 19b-4 and Form 19b-4 apply to all SROs, the new collection of information requirements in the new rules will apply to clearing agencies and, in the case of the amendments pursuant to Section 916 of the Dodd-Frank Act, to all SROs (i.e,, more than the number of estimated clearing agencies below).
+Although Rule 19b-4 and Form 19b-4 apply to all SROs, the new collection of information requirements in the new rules will apply to clearing agencies and, in the case of the amendments pursuant to Section 916 of the Dodd-Frank Act, to all SROs (i.e., more than the number of estimated clearing agencies below).
 The amendments relating to Exchange Act Section 3C will apply to the clearing agencies that currently clear security-based swaps or that the Commission estimates may do so in the future.
-The obligation to centrally clear security-based swap transactions is a new requirement under Title VII, and three clearing agencies that had previously operated under temporary conditional exemptions under Section 36 of the Exchange Act are now registered security-based swap clearing agencies.205 These three clearing agencies currently clear or plan to clear 206 security-based swaps and there could conceivably be a few more in the foreseeable future.207 In the Proposing Release, the Commission noted that four clearing agencies were at that time authorized to clear securitybased swaps pursuant to the temporary conditional exemptions and estimated that four to six clearing agencies could in the future clear security-based swaps and be subject to the information collection requirements in the rules relating to Exchange Act Section 3C.
-The Commission used the higher estimate (six) for the PRA analysis in the Proposing Release and the Commission believes that such estimate is still appropriate given the potential for additional clearing agencies to clear security-based swaps in the future.
+The obligation to centrally clear security-based swap transactions is a new requirement under Title VII, and three clearing agencies that had previously operated under temporary conditional exemptions under Section 36 of the Exchange Act are now registered security-based swap clearing agencies.205 These three clearing agencies currently clear or plan to clear206 security-based swaps and there could conceivably be a which allows an SRO to designate certain proposed rule changes as effective upon filing if, among other things, the SRO provides written notice of its intent to file, along with a brief description and proposed rule text (a "pre-filing"), to the Commission at least five business days prior to an actual filing.